KemperLannion/deepseek-api-new/README.md

 ## Features

-- Simple API client for DeepSeek chat functionality
+- Simple API client for DeepSeek chat functionality.
-- Bypasses the need for manual browser interaction
+- Mostly bypasses the need for manual browser interaction.
-- Lightweight and easy to integrate
+- Lightweight and easy to integrate.
+- Provides Markdown syntax for AI outputs.

 ## To-do List